Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics: Exercises

-The fourth exercise is focused on reactive control in the case of contact with the environment.
+The fourth exercise focuses on reactive control in the case of contact with the environment.
 It is an important aspect of \ac{hri}, since ideal humanoid robots should be able to operate in close contact with humans, which inevitably leads to collisions.

 Specifically, the task is to move the robot's limbs away from contact using the information from the artificial skin.
 This exercise contains signal processing in the form of obtaining information from the artificial skin and finding the location of the touch based on the number of activated receptors (taxels).
 The users are in every step of the simulation given the positions and normals of every activated taxel for every skin part.
 They should cluster the points and use the biggest cluster as the touch location---one location for every activated skin part.
 Based on the points in the touch location and their normals, they should utilize \ac{rrmc}~\cite{whitneyRRMC} to move away, i.e., to move with the normal of the touch. \ac{rrmc} is an algorithm used for reactive behavior using velocity control.
 Given 6D Cartesian velocity $\dot{\mathbf{x}}$ of the end-effector (here generated using the normal of the contact), and manipulator Jacobian $\mathbf{J(q)}$ one can compute the desired joint velocities $\dot{\mathbf{q}}$ as